CompilerCaster-work-projects/long_blowing/README.md

 2. The switch was forced as part of the quantitative breathalyzer test (long blow).
 The hypothesis is that the client may have difficulties with the long blow, which ultimately affects the % of under-admissions.;

 At the top level compare this:
 a) % of unavailability on average for a short blowout and for a long blowout.
 See what the difference is.
 If we can see the details of what exactly affects the % underruns - it will be useful.
-But if we realize at the top level that there is no influence, then there will be no texture to study/dig deeper into the details.
+But if we realize at the top level that there is no influence, then there will be no texture to study/dig deeper into the details.;
-b) Inspection time timings - how much the total inspection time increases with a long blowout.
+b) Inspection time timings - how much the total inspection time increases with a long blowout.;